The Beautiful Tollymore Forest Park, County Down

 There are no tales of violent deaths or cruel betrayals.
 No unhappy ghosts appear to lurk here.
 It was never planned as the backdrop to a great house.
 Instead, it evolved as a celebration of nature, with the assistance of inspired planting.
 Time, neglect and the loss of the main house have done little to diminish its beauty.

 Many pages of history have been written since that first deer park was planned.
-But Tollymore, at the foot of the wonderful Mournes, is as alive and as mysterious as ever.
-Somehow, as the bluebells begin to surface, here is a place capable of being all things to all visitors, the adventurous and the more sedate.
+But Tollymore, at the foot of the beautiful Mournes, is as alive and as mysterious as ever.
+Somehow, as the bluebells begin to surface, this place is capable of being all things to all visitors: the adventurous and the more sedate.

 WATCH MORE